Brucknem/old.brucknem.github.io/_posts/2021-02-16-opendrive-parsing.markdown

 _Roads are defined by stacking the geometric primitives.
 The primitives also define the curvature and thus directly the angle of the steering wheel._

+## Landmarks along the road with $$s$$ and $$t$$ coordinates

+The OpenDRIVE standard defines the locations of [objects]({{ page.opendrive_url}}_objects) and [signals]({{ page.opendrive_url}}_signals) relative to the reference line.
+The $$s$$-coordinate defines how far the object is from the start of the road.
+The $$t$$-coordinate defines how far the object is offset to the left or right of the reference line.

+Together with the roads world position, the geometries, the geometric primitives and the $$s$$- and $$t$$-coordinates I am now able to calculate the world position of the landmarks I am interested in (in the $$(x, y)$$-plane).
+Here are some google links with the coordinates that show a [tree](https://www.google.de/maps/place/48%C2%B010'33.8%22N+11%C2%B035'27.7%22E/@48.1760579,11.5888264,17z/data=!4m5!3m4!1s0x0:0x0!8m2!3d48.1760579!4d11.5910151), a [delineator](https://www.google.de/maps/place/48%C2%B010'30.5%22N+11%C2%B035'27.5%22E/@48.1751013,11.5908173,65m/data=!3m1!1e3!4m5!3m4!1s0x0:0x0!8m2!3d48.1751242!4d11.59098) and a [streetlamp](https://www.google.de/maps/place/48%C2%B010'32.7%22N+11%C2%B035'34.4%22E/@48.1757256,11.5927528,65m/data=!3m1!1e3!4m5!3m4!1s0x0:0x0!8m2!3d48.1757516!4d11.5928758).
+Be aware that the calculated positions from the HD map do not exactly align with the Google Maps positions as Google takes images from satellites in [low earth orbit](https://aerospace.csis.org/aerospace101/popular-orbits-101/#:~:text=The%20majority%20of%20satellites%20orbiting,full%20orbit%20around%20the%20Earth.), thus from a high of 160 km to 2000 km above ground.
+It's a wonder that Google can provide the google maps service at all with images taken from that far, so please be patient with any inaccuracy.

 # Ongoing work

-I can now interpolate along the reference line to find the a part of the landmarks world positions.
-I am now working on how to apply the $$t$$-offset of the objects to get the final resulting position in the $$(x, y)$$-plane.
+As the calculation of the world positions is now finished in the $$(x, y)$$-plane I will now focus on the height of the objects.
+These can be calculated using the different road shape attributes, i.e. the [elevation]({{ page.opendrive_url}}_methods_of_elevation).

-Afterwards I will implement the calculation of the height of the landmarks to finalize the HD map parsing and querying.

 # Implementation